top of page

 Why is SNAP important for college students?

 SNAP can alleviate food insecurity and provide students with healthy food options at the grocery store.
-Since the U.S. is in the state of emergency, students are automatically provided $250 (the max amount of benefits) when approved for SNAP/EBT.
+Students are automatically provided $250 (the max amount of benefits) when approved for SNAP/EBT.

 How can I use SNAP benefits?
 What can I purchase?

-You can purchase food for the household, such as: Fruits and vegetables; Meat, poultry, and fish; Dairy products; Breads and cereals; Other foods such as snack foods and non-alcoholic beverages; and Seeds and plants, which produce food for the household to eat.
+You can purchase food for the household, such as fruits and vegetables, meat, poultry, fish, dairy products, breads and cereals, other foods such as snack foods and non-alcoholic beverages, and seeds and plants, which produce food for the household to eat.

-You cannot use SNAP benefits to buy: Beer, wine, liquor, cigarettes, or tobacco, Vitamins, medicines, live animals (except shellfish, fish removed from water, and animals slaughtered prior to pick-up from the store), prepared Foods fit for immediate consumption, Hot foods, Any nonfood items such as Pet foods, Cleaning supplies, paper products, and other household supplies.
-Hygiene items, cosmetics
+You cannot use SNAP benefits to buy beer, wine, liquor, cigarettes or tobacco, vitamins, medicines, live animals (except shellfish, fish removed from water, and animals slaughtered prior to pick-up from the store), prepared foods fit for immediate consumption, hot foods, or any nonfood items such as pet foods, cleaning supplies, paper products, hygiene items, and cosmetics.

 Can I use SNAP benefits to shop online?